andela-joyebanji/OpenSourceEvangelist/README.md

 --

-This package aims to provide an analysis based on the number of open source projects an individual possess on Github.
+This package aims to provide an analysis based on the number of open source projects an individual possess on Github.This Package uses [PSR-4 Autoload Standard](http://www.php-fig.org/psr/psr-4/ "PSR-4").

 ```
-    Number of repository < 5 : None Evangelist.
+    Number of repository < 5: None Evangelist.
     Number of repository >= 5 and Number of repository <= 10 : Junior Evangelist.
     Number of repository >= 11 and Number of repository <= 20 : Associate Evangelist.
     Number of repository >= 21 : Senior Evangelist.